The Best of 2017

-Here is my second installment of the best things I’ve found, learned, read, etc. These things are listed in no particular order, and may not necessarily be new.
+Here is my third installment of the best things I’ve found, learned, read, etc. over the past year.
+These things are listed in no particular order, and may not necessarily be new.

 This annual “Best Of” series is inspired by @fogus and his blog, Send More Paramedics.